 The Road Home

-Many patients will be able to resume a normal lifestyle, while others may transition to our long-term care.
+Many patients will be able to resume their routine lifestyle, while others may transition to our long-term care.
 Patients may benefit from weaning techniques, portable ventilators, and physical, occupation and speech therapies.
-These processes involve educating the patients and their families and coordinating any necessary home care arrangements.
 Long-term ventilator patients may also reside in our specialized unit.
-In addition to quality clinical care, patients and their families will receive education and support from our social services department, Chaplain and pastoral care team.
+In addition to quality clinical care, patients and their families will receive education and support from our social services department, chaplain and pastoral care team.

-Under the direction of a pulmonary medicine physician from Ohio Chest Physicians and a primary care physician and supported by Affiliated Dialysis Centers
+Ventilator dialysis is provided under the direction of a pulmonary medicine physician from Ohio Chest Physicians and a primary care physician and is supported by Dialyze Direct.

 Improved Patient Health